 6.1.2.
 Termination criterion.
-As suggested by [ÅPSS17], all iterative numerical schemes generating sequences $(W^{(k)})$ were terminated when the average entropy of the assignment vectors dropped below the threshold
+As suggested by [1], all iterative numerical schemes generating sequences $(W^{(k)})$ were terminated when the average entropy of the assignment vectors dropped below the threshold

-If this happens, then - possibly up to a tiny subset of pixels $i \in I$ - all assignment vectors $W_i$ are very close to a unit vector and hence almost uniquely indicate a labeling.
+If this happens, then-possibly up to a tiny subset of pixels $i \in I$ -all assignment vectors $W_i$ are very close to a unit vector and hence almost uniquely indicate a labeling.

 6.1.3.
 Data.
-Besides using the one-dimensional signal shown by Figure 6.4 that enables to visualize the entire evolution of the flow as plot in a single simplex (cf. Figure 6.6), we used two further labeling scenarios for evaluating the numerical integration schemes.
+Besides using the one-dimensional signal shown by figure 7 that enables to visualize the entire evolution of the flow as plot in a single simplex (see figure 9), we used two further labeling scenarios for evaluating the numerical integration schemes.